 The Primary School at Al-Taqwa College caters for students from the Foundation level to Year Six.
-There are eight classes each in Foundation, Grade 1 and Grades 2, seven classes each in Grades 3 and 4 and six classes each in Grades 5 and 6.
+There are eight classes each in Foundation, Grade 1 and Grade 2, nine classes each in Grades 3, 4 and 5, and seven classes each in Grade 6.

 At Al-Taqwa College, curriculum is designed to provide the students with a concrete foundation in literacy and numeracy.
 Our integrated study units include the Humanities (history, geography and economics), Science, Technology and Health.
 Library, LOTE (Arabic), IT, Religion, Quran and Visual Arts (Year 4-6) are taught by specialist teachers.
 Our Primary level sports program includes a swimming program for Years 1 and 2, GymSkool for Years Foundation – 4, lower and upper Primary Sports Day programs and a curriculum that focuses on skill development in all areas.